MichalMakowka/CelClock_2021/README.md

 ### About the project:
-The main purpose of the system is to display the current time and date on the PCB front equipped with a series of WS2812B intelligent RGB LEDs.
-The system is controlled by the STM32G071CBT6 microcontroller.
+The primary objective is to display the current time and date on the PCB front equipped with a series of WS2812B intelligent RGB LEDs.
+The STM32G071CBT6 microcontroller is in charge of the system control.
 It also consists of an embedded RTC clock that determines the current time to be displayed.
-The hardware design allows for a battery support of the Battery Backup Domain registers via a supercapacitor, as well as writing data to an external 2kB EEPROM memory.
+The hardware design allows for battery support of the Battery Backup Domain registers via a supercapacitor and writing data to an external 2kB EEPROM memory.